 Usually situated in a snowy, cold country, your snow property should be warm and inviting.
 One of the best ways to promote warmth is by using calm, warm colours using a simple palette.
 If you would like your wooden interior to remain at the forefront, warms creams and browns should be combined with subtle reds and oranges to ensure this is the case.
 One or two base colours will be enough for each room, with subtle touches of brighter colours to add warmth and originality to each part of your new ski property.

 Decorating your ski property to be warm and cosy is one of the best things you can do in cold countries like France and Switzerland.

 3. Make the fireplace the standout Feature of the Property

-Most ski apartments, chalets or houses will come with a real log burning fire, to help keep you warm when you are there.
+Most ski apartments, chalets or houses will come with a real log burning fire.
+This will really help tokeep you warm when you are there.
 When you return from a long day on the slopes, the first thing you will want to do is warm up in front of the fire.
-This is much easier to do if you fireplace is the focal point of the living area, with comfy couches and chairs situated around it.
+This is much easier to do if you fireplace is the focal point of the living area.
+Add some comfy couches and chairs around it.

 4. Don’t forget about Comfort

 A well-decorated ski chalet or apartment will usually have furry or fluffy furniture, such as rugs, cushions, chairs and throws.
 In areas where people stand the most, such as the kitchen and the bathroom, comfort should be a priority!

 When you return to your ski property after an exhausting day on the slopes, getting warm and comfy will usually be at the top of your list.

 Most people will forget about how practical things are whilst trying to make their ski property look nice.
 So practicality should be at the forefront of everything you do.
 Your ski property will be subject to a lot of wear and tear as you come and go will hauls of equipment each day.
 Remember to think about how you can keep it practical for your daily skiing routine.